 Rain falls throughout the year in Bellingham.
 The most rain falls during the 31 days centered around November 19, with an average total accumulation of 7.4 inches.

 The least rain falls around July 31, with an average total accumulation of 0.8 inches.

 Average Monthly Rainfall

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Bellingham experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 2.4 months, from November 27 to February 10, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around January 1, with an average total liquid-equivalent accumulation of 0.3 inches.